 Candidates must be graduate students currently enrolled in a Ph.D. program, finishing their coursework or working toward the completion of their dissertation.
 We are seeking diverse perspectives on American Art of the 20th and 21st Century.
 Specializing in areas covered by the Museum's collection is helpful, but is not a prerequisite for selection.
 Fellowships are ideally for a period of three years, with a minimum commitment of two years.
 During this period, Fellows are expected to live in or near New York City.
 Fellows are paid $125 per hour for private and specialized tours; $100 for public tours; $75 for workshop participation; and have the potential for further pay for multi-week courses, colloquia and other projects.

-We are currently interviewing for a position to start in the Fall of 2018.
+We are currently accepting applications for a position to start in the summer or fall of 2020.

 To apply, please send the following to firstname.lastname@example.org:

 1) A statement of purpose, describing why you are interested in the program and how you see your skills and experience contributing to what we do